willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Check that you do not have controllers paired already, remove them and try again.
 If problem persists reboot PC and try again.''
 If that fails, consult the [Bluetooth Best Practices](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) section

-### Wifi speeds becomes slow on my notebook when motion controllers are turned on
+### Wi-Fi speeds becomes slow on my notebook when motion controllers are turned on

-Your notebook may share its WiFi antenna with Bluetooth when connected to 2.4GHz access point.
+Your notebook may share its Wi-Fi antenna with Bluetooth when connected to 2.4GHz access point.
 Check from device manager if you can switch band preference to 5GHz.
 If 5GHz network is not available and performance is severely impacts consider using Bluetooth dongle.

 ![Wifi band selection settings can be found through device manager](images/wifi5ghz.png)